islamCodehood/Study-Notes/JS/symbols.md

 # symbols:
 - A new JS primitive data type.(number, string, boolean, null, undefined, symbol)
 - is "unique, and immutable data type that is used to identify object properties".
-- created by invoking symbol() function.
+- created by invoking Symbol() function.
-- symbol('description') function can have an optional string description.
+- Symbol('description') function can have an optional string description.
 - Description is a way to describe the created symbol.
 It can not access the symbol or affect its value.
-That's why to symbols with the same description are not equal.
+That's why the symbols with the same description are not equal.
 - syntax:
   ```javascript